 A Sermon on Joshua 4:21-24Read more

-Most people have certain ways in which you remember or celebrate these markers of significance in your life.
+Most people have certain ways in which they remember or celebrate markers of significance in their lives.
 In a similar way, God told the Israelites to set up a pile of stones to mark the day they crossed over the Jordan River and into the land that God had promised to give them.
-In this sermon from Joshua 4:21–24, Dr. Martyn Lloyd-Jones takes us through this passage and shows us why monuments are important for our Christian walk.
-First, they point to our history, and this is very important since the Christian faith sets itself apart from false religions because it is based entirely on historical facts.
-Second, these markers call attention away from man’s action and towards God’s action, allowing us to focus on Him.
-The reason God acted in human history is because man was enslaved to sin and was in desperate need of intervention.
-Lloyd-Jones encourages us to look to milestones and monuments important to our walk and our Christian faith, reminding us that they are proclamations that the Lord is mighty to save.
+In this sermon from Joshua 4:21–24 titled “What Do These Stones Mean?”
+Dr. Martyn Lloyd-Jones shows why monuments are important for the Christian walk.
+First, they point to their history, and this is very important since the Christian faith sets itself apart from false religions because it is based entirely on historical facts.
+Second, these markers call attention away from human action and towards God’s action, allowing focus on Him.
+The reason God acted in human history is because humanity was enslaved to sin and was in desperate need of intervention.
+Dr. Lloyd-Jones encourages believers to look at milestones and monuments important to them and the Christian faith as reminders that the Lord is mighty to save.